DrAdamRoe/cloud-variations/README.md

 `kubectl delete service hello-cloud-server`

-`gcloud container clusters delete hello-cloud-cluster`
+`gcloud container clusters delete hello-cloud-cluster --location=europe-west6`

-If you would like to dig deeper into Kubernetes, I recommend setting up [minikube](https://minikube.sigs.k8s.io/docs/start/) on your laptop to have a playground without running up big cloud bills.
+There is lots to learn about kubernetes, have a look at the cloud computing learning resources for a good starting point.

 ## Cleanup!